aarongowins/RTeX/README.md

 ## RTeX
 # ReadME
-### This is a script for loading CDC NHANES data, plucking out some interesting vartiables, and exporting via excel file.
+### This is a script for loading CDC NHANES data, plucking out some interesting variables, and exporting via excel file.